Hiring an Employment Lawyer: When & Why

-Thankfully not often, Raines International hears from clients and candidates who have seen their career shift unexpectedly and need help from a legal expert in a hurry.
+Thankfully not often, Raines International hears from clients and candidates who have seen their career shift unexpectedly and need help from an employment lawyer in a hurry.
 Workplace HR failures or a breach of a non-compete and non-disparagement contract may be the most well-known reasons for engaging an employment attorney.
 While times of workplace foul play may warrant the expertise and courtroom presence of a litigator, employment attorneys are much more than legal experts to put out a fire.
-More often than not, employment attorneys are instead engaged during times of transition, as well as seen by their clients as shapers of career strategy altogether.
+More often than not, employment lawyers are instead engaged during times of transition, as well as seen by their clients as shapers of career strategy altogether.
 With this in mind, Raines International spoke with several leading employment attorneys to learn how a good employment attorney is not only actively engaged in litigating disagreement, but can be an invisible guardian to prevent disputes in the short, mid, and long-term.

 Many executives only think of an employment attorney to resolve a legal dispute over firing, but Charles (“Chuck”) Forgang, Founder of the New York boutique employment law firm, Law Offices of Charles S. Forgang, and formerly a Partner at Epstein Becker & Green, P.C., recommends that executives should also consider consulting with an employment attorney before any career move.
 “Joining a company is usually a positive time when people are being brought together,” he tells Raines.
 The euphoria, however, could cloud an executive’s judgment and an employment lawyer can provide an objective view of contracts and flag important questions that shape your time with the firm, not only at the outset but sometimes continuing for years down the line.
 Given that most executives don’t stay at the same company their entire lives anymore, executives often have some leverage to help shape how their signing on and/or eventual exits will look at the onset of joining a new company.
 “You don’t want to overstate that leverage and you don’t want to use it foolishly,” explains Forgang.
 “Instead, I work with clients oftentimes behind the scenes playing Cyrano de Bergerac, whispering things in their ears that they may say or do, and together we create a wishlist.”
 With their guidance and expertise, employment attorneys such as Forgang are often able to help level the playing field for executives when negotiating with companies during a time when most are concerned with onboarding logistics or compensation negotiations.